AditiKulkarni1697/TaskMaster/README.md

 A team can be updated and deleted only by PM or TL.

---A user can securely log out of his/her account when he/she done using the platform.
+A user can securely log out of his/her account when he/she done using the platform.

 --(Optional Extension) As a user, I want to receive notifications when a task is assigned to me or updated.
 (Implement real-time notifications using WebSockets or Server-Sent Events)